telerik/ajax-docs/controls/scheduler/web-service-binding/returning-extra-data-from-the-web-service.md

 ---
 title: Returning Extra Data from the Web Service
-page_title: Returning Extra Data from the Web Service | UI for ASP.NET AJAX Documentation
+page_title: Returning Extra Data from the Web Service | RadScheduler for ASP.NET AJAX Documentation
 description: Returning Extra Data from the Web Service
 slug: scheduler/web-service-binding/returning-extra-data-from-the-web-service
 tags: returning,extra,data,from,the,web,service